 To obtain the certificate, a student must complete one substantial research paper satisfying the following criteria:

-The Program Director has sole discretion to determine whether a student paper meets the foregoing criteria.
-A student with questions about whether a proposed paper will qualify under these criteria should consult with the Program Director about such questions as early as is practicable.
+The Certificate Director has sole discretion to determine whether a student paper meets the foregoing criteria.
+A student with questions about whether a proposed paper will qualify under these criteria should consult with the Certificate Director about such questions as early as is practicable.

 C. Grade Point Requirement

-To obtain the certificate, a student must maintain a grade point average of B (3.00) or better in all courses that are taken and submitted to satisfy the requirements for the certificate.
+To obtain the certificate, a student must maintain an overall grade point average of B (3.00) or better in courses that are taken and submitted to satisfy the requirements for the certificate.